-GROUNDFLOOR is an innovative wealthtech platform that gives everyone the opportunity to begin building wealth through real estate investment opportunities.
-Our platform allows investors like you to create their own custom portfolio of fractional shares of real estate projects, without having to go through a preexisting REIT or fund.
+Groundfloor is a first-of-its-kind investment platform for everyday investors that gives both accredited and non-accredited investors direct access to short-term, high yield returns backed by real estate.
+Our platform empowers investors like you to add fractional shares of private real estate investments into your investing portfolio on your terms, without having to go through a preexisting REIT or fund.
 We believe you should have the ultimate say in which projects to invest in and how much to invest in each project, meaning your portfolio can be completely tailored to your own unique financial situation and risk tolerance.
-Best of all, our low investment minimum of $10 per project ensures you always have the option to diversify your funds into as many or as few projects as you like.
+Best of all, our low investment minimum of $1000 it easy to try the platform out, while also giving you the chance to easily diversify your portfolio over as many (or as few) projects as you like.

-Once loans are funded, GROUNDFLOOR creates investment securities (LROs) based on the loans, and files the securities for SEC qualification.
+Once loans are funded, Groundfloor creates investment securities (Limited Recourse Obligations, or LROs) based on the loans and files them for qualification with the U.S. Securities & Exchange Commission (SEC).
 Investments are released on our platform for individual investors to invest in on a fractional basis, with as little as $10.
-Once the loan is repaid to GROUNDFLOOR, investors in the LRO receive principal and interest repayments, which they can withdraw at any time or reinvest into more LROs.
+Once the loan is repaid to Groundfloor, investors in the corresponding LRO receive principal and interest repayments, which they can withdraw at any time or reinvest into more LROs.

 Getting Started: Linking Your Account And Your First Funds Transfer

-To get started investing, you must first link your GROUNDFLOOR Investor Account to your bank.
+To get started investing, you must first create an investor account and connect your bank account.
 Here is what the initial steps of this process looks like:

-GROUNDFLOOR works like an online brokerage.
-You deposit funds via transfer from your bank account.
+Groundfloor works like an online brokerage, as you deposit funds via transfer from your bank account.
 Deposits may take three to five business days to appear in your Investor Account.
-Once deposited, the funds are held in your name (not GROUNDFLOOR’s) and are FDIC-insured until invested.
+Once deposited, the funds are held in your name (not Groundfloor's) and are FDIC-insured until invested.